-- A. A student who has lost financial aid eligibility may be reinstated after the student has taken (without federal funds) at least six credit hours in a semester, passed all attempted credit hours, and meets minimum cumulative GPA requirements. - B. If the student attempts more than six hours, the student will be evaluated on all attempted credit hours within that term. - C. Classes taken at other colleges will not be taken into consideration for reinstatement purposes. - D. It is the student's responsibility to notify the Rio Salado Financial Aid Office when this condition has been met.

-For more information, please contact the Rio Salado Financial Aid Office at 480-517-8310.
+- A. A student who has lost financial aid eligibility may be reinstated after the student has taken (without federal funds) at least six credit hours in a semester, passed all attempted credit hours, and meets minimum cumulative GPA requirements. - B. If the student attempts more than six hours, the student will be evaluated on all attempted credit hours within that term. - C. Classes taken at other colleges will not be taken into consideration for reinstatement purposes. - D. It is the student's responsibility to notify the Office of Student Financial Aid when this condition has been met. - E. For more information, please contact the Office of Student Financial Aid.